 In late 2019, a novel strain of coronavirus that causes coronavirus disease (COVID-19) was reported to have surfaced in Wuhan, China, which has since spread globally.
 In March 2020, the World Health Organization declared COVID-19 a global pandemic.
 Further, the COVID-19 outbreak has resulted in government authorities around the world implementing numerous measures to try to reduce the impact of COVID-19, such as travel bans and restrictions, quarantines, shelter in place or total lock-down orders.
 Many countries around the world have also implemented the temporary closure of non-essential businesses and other material limitations on the conduct of business.
 As a provider of life saving therapies, Cryoport is deemed to be an essential business and has remained fully open and operational.
 However, the full extent and duration of this pandemic is still unknown at this point and the related governmental, business and travel restrictions in order to contain this virus are continuing to evolve globally.
-Accordingly, there is significant uncertainty related to the ultimate impact that this global pandemic will have on the results of our operations.
+Accordingly, there is significant uncertainty related to the ultimate duration and impact that this global pandemic will have on future results of our operations.

 For example, several life sciences companies, including some of our clients, announced during 2020 the temporary suspension of clinical studies and trials as well as other COVID-19 related risks that may impact their preclinical and clinical trials, including delays in patient enrollment or difficulties in initiating or expanding clinical trials, interruption of clinical trial activity, and diversion of healthcare resources to focus on COVID-19 activities.
 While these temporary suspensions and restrictions have been lifted, these may be reinstated, and other measures may be implemented.
-In addition, with respect to the impact of the pandemic on the reproductive medicine market, the American Society for Reproductive Medicine (ASRM) and European Society of Human Reproduction and Embryology (ESHRE) both issued recommendations in March of 2020 to temporarily defer fertility treatments and related activities.
-Both organizations have since updated and reaffirmed their recommendation to resume activities.
-While these actions have negatively impacted our revenue in the markets we serve temporarily, we cannot determine the longer-term impact at this point.
-A number of public announcements by government and clients indicate a regional or partially reinstating of COVID-19 related restrictions and while we have experienced revenue ramping back up gradually over time, this may be curtailed by new restrictions.
-Further, virus containment efforts as a result of governmental actions or policies or other initiatives could lead to further disruption in the supply chain and as a result, we may have difficulties sourcing raw materials and equipment or may incur additional direct costs to provide our solutions.
+These actions have negatively impacted our revenue in the markets we serve temporarily, however, we cannot determine the longer-term impact at this point.
+A number of public announcements by governments and clients indicate a regional or partially reinstating of COVID-19 related restrictions and while we have experienced revenue ramping back up gradually over time, this may be curtailed by new restrictions.
+Further, virus containment efforts as a result of governmental actions or policies or other initiatives could lead to further disruption in the supply chain and as a result, we may have difficulties sourcing raw materials and equipment or may incur additional direct costs to provide our solutions in the future.